 - Whether you required physical therapy, occupational therapy or another kind of rehabilitation

 - Documented bruising, swelling, scars and other symptoms

 - Whether the condition interfered with your family life

 While the court may apply the same shared-fault formula to your pain and suffering claim, the good news is that there isn’t a set cap on how much you may be awarded.
-Work with an experienced personal injury attorney from the law offices of for help with obtaining full compensation.
+Work with an experienced personal injury attorney from the law offices of Wood & Carlton, P.C. for help with obtaining full compensation.